MCP HubMCP Hub

 Minecraft Protobuf Queries (MCPQ) Python Client Library

-This library is designed to control a Minecraft Java Server, such as Spigot or Paper, running the mcpq plugin with Python.
-It aims to provide a modern approach for communication between the server and client for newer versions of Minecraft.
+This library is designed to control a Minecraft Java Server, such as Spigot or Paper running the mcpq plugin, with Python.

-- Python 3.10+ is required due to the use of new type annotations.
+Requires Python 3.10+ due to the use of new type annotations.

 Usage